norvig/paip-lisp/docs/chapter1.md

 > (first-name (first names)) JOHN

-In the last expression we used the function f i rst to pick out the first element in a list of names, and then the function first-name to pick out the first name of that element.
+In the last expression we used the function first to pick out the first element in a list of names, and then the function first-name to pick out the first name of that element.
 We could also have said (first (first names)) or even (first (first-name names)) and still have gotten JOHN, but we would not be accurately